skrrp/example.skrrp.net/README.md

 #### right.html

 A simple example of what might be here.
-The default template only provides marker text
+The default template only provides marker text.

 #### foot.html